jasonmw324/Bridge-Condition-Classification/README.md

 - `functional_class` – Functional classification of the road the bridge carries
 - `service_on` – Type of service or road
 - `reconstructed` – Binary indicator if the bridge has ever been reconstructed

--
-The target variable `bridge_condition` was composed of the following groups
+The target variable `bridge_condition` was composed of the following groups:

 **Target Variable Distribution:**
 - `0 = Poor` – 319 bridges (2.13%)